RenegadeMinds/testbed/Atomic Transactions.md

         "safe": true
       }

 What we are looking for is an item with coins in it, i.e. the `amount` value is sufficient for our transaction (including fees).
-From this we need the `txid`, the `vout`, and the `address` values.
+From this we need the `txid`, the `vout`, and the `amount` values.

 ## Assembling the Data for the Atomic Transaction